-Specific risks in hospitality, restaurants and pubs
+Specific risks in hospitality

 The hospitality industry has been severely affected by COVID-19 and the lock-down restrictions which have sought to prevent its transmission.
 Risks include: